DataBiosphere/azul/README.md

 authorized for repository read access to datasets and snapshots.

-The SAM registration of the service account is handled automatically during ``make deploy``.
-To register without deploying, run ``make sam``.
+The SAM registration of the service account is handled automatically during `make deploy`.
+To register without deploying, run `make sam`.
 Mere registration with SAM only provides authentication.
-Authorization to access TDR datasets and snapshts is granted by adding the registered service account to a dedicated SAM group (an extension of a Google group).
+Authorization to access TDR datasets and snapshots is granted by adding the registered service account to a dedicated SAM group (an extension of a Google group).
 This must be performed manually by someone with administrator access to that SAM group.
 For non-production instances of TDR the group is `azul-dev`.
 The only members in